Sustainable fashion is both a challenging problem and a launching point for new innovation.

 1. We use natural and bio-degradable fibers where possible.
 Most of our garments are made of 100% cotton that are mercerized with long-staple fibers.
 They are more tightly woven with better strength, give off a refined sheen, comfortable and easy on the skin.

 2. We are currently increasing the use of Tencel-lyocell fibers, which are regenerated cellulose fibre made from wood pulp.
 The production of lyocell substantially reduces water pollution as raw cellulose is dissolved directly in an amine oxide solvent which is non-toxic.
 Almost 100% of the solvent extracted can be purified and reused.
-We only use Tencel that are certified Tencel (TM).
+We only certified Tencel (TM).

 3. We use polyester-blends for sturdier garments such as outerwear, trousers or essential staples.
 We believe that different product groups have different needs, and that the end-usage of them are just as important.
 These are easy-care-wear pieces that don't require as much washing, and are comfortable and durable.
 They perform other functions such as water-repellant needs or provide stretch.
 We are currently sourcing for recycled polyester that have lower impact than virgin polyester but maintains the same quality.